uvarc/rc-website/README.md

 **To delete content:**
-* Delete the .md file(s) you no longer want in the site
+* Delete the .md file(s) you no longer want in the site + republish.

 **To publish your content:**
 * `cd` to the root level of the site tree